trycourier/courier-flutter/README.md

 https://user-images.githubusercontent.com/6370613/198094477-40f22b1e-b3ad-4029-9120-0eee22de02e0.mov

-1. From your projects root directory, run: `cd ios && pod update`
+1. From your project's root directory, run: `cd ios && pod update`
 2. Open your iOS project and increase the min SDK target to iOS 13.0+
 3. Change your `AppDelegate` to extend the `CourierFlutterDelegate`
     - This automatically syncs APNS tokens to Courier